In September 2021, we announced our investment in new Skills Bootcamps to help people become HGV drivers.

 What Skills Bootcamps are available?

 Skills Bootcamps are free, flexible courses that last up to 16 weeks.
 Participants that are looking for a new job, and successfully complete the course, are also guaranteed a job interview with a local employer.

-The free, short, intensive HGV courses will train drivers to be road ready (and gain a cat C or cat C&E licence), helping to tackle the current HGV driver shortage.
+The free, short, intensive HGV courses will train drivers to be road ready, including to gain the relevant licenses and certification, helping to tackle the current HGV driver shortage.

 You can find out more about Skills Bootcamps here: Free courses for jobs - GOV.UK (www.gov.uk).

-You are eligible to apply for a Skills Bootcamp in HGV driving if you are aged 19 or over and are employed, self-employed, have recently become unemployed (in the past 12 months) or are returning to work after a break.
+You’re eligible to apply for a Skills Bootcamp in HGV driving if you’re aged 19 or over and are employed, self-employed, have recently become unemployed (in the past 12 months) or are returning to work after a break.
 You will also need to have a full UK driving licence.

 Some Skills Bootcamps have additional eligibility criteria, so check with your local Skills Bootcamp provider.

 There will be a range of courses on offer to suit varying levels of experience, so you may be interested in applying for a Skills Bootcamp in HGV driving if you:

 - have no, or limited, experience in HGV driving and you’re interested in starting a new job in the industry

 - require additional HGV qualifications, such as Accord Dangereux Routier (“ADR”) or the Petroleum Driver Passport (“PDP”)